johnalison/obsidian-notes/Journal/7 August 2024 Wednesday.md

 - Now all UL16 runs in  18m36.627s
 - Running all signal samples together runs out of memory... trying with 3 workers...fails
 	- Trying with 2 workers.. works !  **72m27.918s**
+- Making the nominal signal for all years..
+- data and signal all years looks good!

 [[CryptoMoves]]